benadelm/hermA-Pipeline/README.md

 ### HunPos

-HunPos can be downloaded [here](https://code.google.com/archive/p/hunpos/downloads).
-Unpack the file and copy the `hunpos-tag` binary to the `Tools/Tagger/HunPos` directory.
+Compile [HunPos](https://github.com/mivoq/hunpos) according to the instructions given there.
+Copy the `hunpos-tag` binary (from `install/bin` or where it has been created) to the `Tools/Tagger/HunPos` directory.
 A model is provided with this repository.

+Already compiled binaries of HunPos are available [here](https://code.google.com/archive/p/hunpos/downloads), but they are quite old (from 2007) and may not work properly with current operating systems.

 ### Tag converter